Rut's voyage: Aftermath

-In England, Rut's return sparked little interest or debate, possibly due to 'England's tenuous political relations with the Holy Roman Empire, and thus with Spain.'
-Rut is thought to have received an annuity of £10 for having led the expedition, and to have reentered the King's Navy as master of Mary Guildford, which he had first captained in 1526.
+In England, Rut's voyage sparked little interest or debate upon his return, a result which Towns reckons may have been due to "England's tenuous political relations with the Holy Roman Empire, and thus with Spain".
+Rut is thought to have received an annuity of £10 (worth some £4,410 today) for having led the expedition, and to have rejoined the King's Navy as master of the Mary Guildford, which he had first captained in 1526.

-In Spain and her colonies, the 'presence of an English ship suddenly in the heart of the Spanish New World created political turmoil,' it seeming an 'obvious violation' yet not (at the time) being explicitly forbidden.
-Depositions were promptly taken in Santo Domingo and forwarded to Madrid posthaste.
-On learning of the affair, Charles V chastised the Audiencia of Santo Domingo for having failed to detain the Englishmen 'after they had landed and visited the city, and seen how it lies, and its harbour, inasmuch as they were from a foreign kingdom, and this was a thing not heretofore experienced in those parts,' and further charged them with 'great carelessness and negligence' for having granted the English freedom of movement in Spanish waters.
-The scandal prompted Spain to forward to her colonies 'clear directives on how to deal with such incursions,' such that when the English returned two decades later, the Audiencia of Santo Domingo 'was able to quote laws to warrant their arrest and laws which clearly allowed for the seizure of their goods.'
-(Note: Towns 2019 notes that Rut's voyage 'had a dramatic impact on the [Spanish] empire, both in policy and in memory,' there being 'several records of it in Spanish documents,' and detailed accounts of it in the chronicles of Oviedo (1535) and Herrera (1601).)
+In Spain, on the other hand, the "presence of an English ship suddenly in the heart of the Spanish New World created political turmoil", it seeming an "obvious violation" yet not, at the time, being expressly forbidden in law or policy.
+In Santo Domingo, cabildo members were deposed in late 1527, and their accounts prompty forwarded to the Spanish court in Madrid, which got them on 11 March 1528.
+On learning of the affair, Charles I censured the Real Audiencia of Santo Domingo for their failure to detain the Englishmen "after they had landed and visited the city, and seen how it lies, and its harbour, inasmuch as they were from a foreign kingdom, and this was a thing not heretofore experienced in those parts", and further charged them with "great carelessness and negligence" for having granted the said English free movement in Spanish waters.
+The scandal prompted the Spanish crown to provide their colonies "clear directives on how to deal with such incursions".
+Consequently, when Englishmen next appeared in the West Indies, their reception was vastly different to Rut's.
+This was the case, for instance, in Santo Domingo, where some two decades after Rut's call, some English crewmen were detained and their ships boarded and searched, with Spanish port authorities now "able to quote laws to warrant their arrest and laws which clearly allowed for the seizure of their goods".
+In Towns's estimation, then, Rut's voyage "had a dramatic impact on the [Spanish] empire, both in policy and in memory".